kaya3/MJr/notes/ir.md

 ## Other notes

-### 'Break' statements
+### 'Break' and 'continue' statements

-The IR's `stmt.break` statement is only used for escaping from `stmt.for.range` and `stmt.while` loops, not from `stmt.switch` statements.
-Additionally, break statements are not used inside switch statements for escaping from a loop outside of the switch statement.
-This is to avoid the need for labelled breaks (which some languages don't have) whether or not the language's `switch` construct interacts with `break` statements.
+The IR's `stmt.break` and `stmt.continue` statements are only used in `stmt.for.range` and `stmt.while` loops, not (directly) in `stmt.switch` statements.
+Additionally, break and continue statements are not used inside switch statements to control loops outside of the switch.
+This is to avoid the need for labelled breaks (which some languages don't have), whether or not the language's `switch` construct interacts with `break` statements.

 ### 'For range' statements